 - From the main menu, click the Administration icon.
 The Administration page displays.

 In the Security section, click Security Policy.

-The options on the Security Policy page are described below:
+The options on the Security Policy page are described in the following table:

 User accounts can be blocked after a number of unsuccessful login attempts.
 Select the number of attempts from the drop-down list.
 Choose from the following 1, 2, 3, 4, or 5 attempts.
 If you do not want accounts to be blocked, select Never.
 The default is 3.

 After a user account is blocked, it can be automatically unblocked after a specified period.
 Select the period from the drop-down list.
 Choose from the following 1, 2, 3, 4, 5, 10, 15, 20, 30, or 60 minutes.
 If you do not want accounts to be automatically unblocked, select Never.
 The default is 10 minutes.

 If you select Never, there is a chance that you could lock out the system account.